-As described in the action items, when there is a need for the TBPG or a TBPG Committee to review an applicant's qualifications or an applicant's special request, TBPG staff refer the application to a TBPG Committee and when appropriate, to the full Appointed TBPG Board.
-These reviews are performed in open meetings which are held in compliance with the Open Meetings Act.
+As described in the action items, when there is a need for the TBPG or a TBPG Committee to review an applicant's qualifications or an applicant's special request, TBPG staff refer the application to a TBPG Committee and, when appropriate, to the full Board.
+These reviews are performed during public meetings in compliance with the Texas Open Meetings Act.

-In addition, TBPG provides a searchable database of its licensees on its agency website.
+In addition, TBPG provides a searchable database of current licensees on its agency website.